wpearman1996/MARES_database_pipeline/README.md

 This step identifies any synonyms and updates them so that all species within the database have the same name, and identifies the approach taxids.
 If a taxa does not have a taxid, we them take the first word, generally the genus, and checks this for taxids - and then updates the classification to be at the genus level rather than species.
 Finally if the taxa still has no taxid, it is completely dropped from the database.

-Then we generate two lists of sequence nanmes - the first is the original sequence names, for sequences that have taxids.
+Then we generate two lists of sequence names - the first is the original sequence names, for sequences that have taxids.
 The second is the new set of names for the sequences, that now are in a standardized format, with taxid included in the seq name.
+We use these lists to rename and generate a new fasta called `Marine_Euk_BOLD_NCBI_sl_reformatted.fasta` which is now our completed database.